‘If you wish to contribute to, or find out more about the History of Astronomy, then I would strongly encourage you to join the SHA’

-- A range of publications both printed and electronic which provide a broad range of topics, all to do with the History of Astronomy
+- By Providing a range of publications both printed and electronic which provide a broad range of topics, all to do with the History of Astronomy

-- Regular Meetings throughout the year where you can listen to a range of talks from expert speakers on a wide variety of topics related to the History of Astronomy
+- By Organising Meetings throughout the year where you can listen to a range of talks from expert speakers on a wide variety of topics related to the History of Astronomy

-- Access to, and conservation of, a world-class collection of books related to the History of Astronomy
+- By Providing access to, and conservation of, a world-class collection of books related to the History of Astronomy

-- Undertaking a survey of astronomical history in the UK
+- By Undertaking a survey of astronomical history in the UK

 STATEMENT FROM OUR CHAIRMAN